The Role of Random Number Generators in HSMs & Key Management

 3. Thermal noise in resistor (amplified)

-Such random sources can be divided in two classes - based on quantum effects or not-based on quantum effects.
-Quantum-based sources are very complex in implementation, but give stable results.
+Such random sources can be divided into two classes: those based on quantum effects and those not based on quantum effects.
+Quantum-based sources are very complex in implementation but give stable results.
 Non-quantum sources are more economical, but can give unstable results.
-The quality depends on various factors such as temperature.
+The quality depends on various factors, such as temperature.

 Implementations